Current Topics of Importance

 Our plans for mechanical harvesting remain much the same as past years.
-We intend to launch our harvesting equipment the week of May 21st and begin the initial harvesting of plants in the access channels at that time.
+We intend to launch our harvesting equipment the week of May 19th and begin the initial harvesting of plants in the access channels at that time.
 After June 15th we will harvest all areas of the lake as conditions warrant.
-The harvesters will only operate in the chemically treated area to supplement the chemical treatments.

 For those of you who would like more information on zebra mussels here are some web sites to check: